-Inspectable Item Deficiency Call-for-Aid System System is blocked, or pull cord is higher than 6 inches off the floor.
-System does not function properly Carbon Monoxide Alarm Carbon monoxide alarm is missing, not installed, or not installed in a proper location.
+Inspectable Item Deficiency Carbon Monoxide Alarm Carbon monoxide alarm is missing, not installed, or not installed in a proper location.
 Carbon monoxide alarm is obstructed.
 Carbon monoxide alarm does not produce an audio or visual alarm when tested.
 Chimney A visually accessible chimney, flue, or firebox connected to a fireplace or wood-burning appliance is incomplete or damaged such that it may not safely contain fire and convey smoke and combustion gases to the exterior.
 Chimney exhibits signs of structural failure.
-Clothes Dryer Exhaust Ventilation Electric dryer transition duct is detached or missing.
-Gas dryer transition duct is detached or missing.
+Clothes Dryer Exhaust Electric dryer transition duct is detached or missing.
+Ventilation Gas dryer transition duct is detached or missing.
 Electric dryer exhaust ventilation system has restricted airflow.
 Dryer transition duct is constructed of unsuitable material.
 Gas dryer exhaust ventilation system has restricted airflow.
 Door - Entry Entry door is missing.
 Door - Fire Labeled Fire labeled door is missing.
 Egress Obstructed means of egress.
 Sleeping room is located on the third floor or below and has an obstructed rescue opening.
 Fire escape is obstructed.
-Electrical - Conductor, Outlet, and Switch Outlet or switch is damaged.
-Exposed electrical conductor.
+Electrical - Conductor, Outlet or switch is damaged.
+Outlet, and Switch Exposed electrical conductor.
 Water is currently in contact with an electrical conductor.
 Electrical - Service Panel The overcurrent protection device is damaged.
 Exit Sign Exit sign is damaged, missing, obstructed, or not adequately illuminated.
-Fire Escape Fire extinguisher is damaged or missing.
+Fire Escape Fire escape component is damaged or missing.
 Fire Extinguisher Fire extinguisher pressure gauge reads over or under-charged.
 Fire extinguisher service tag is missing, illegible, or expired.
 Fire extinguisher is damaged or missing.
+Flammable and Combustible Items Flammable or combustible item is on or within 3 feet of an appliance that provides heat for thermal comfort or a fuel-burning water heater; OR Improperly stored chemicals.

-Inspectable Item Deficiency Flammable and Combustible Items Flammable or combustible item is on or within 3 feet of an appliance that provides heat for thermal comfort or a fuel-burning water heater; OR Improperly stored chemicals.
-Guardrail Guardrail is missing or not installed.
+Inspectable Item Deficiency Guardrail Guardrail is missing or not installed.
 Guardrail is not functionally adequate.
 Heating, Ventilation, and Air Conditioning (HVAC) The inspection date is on or between October 1 and March 31 and the permanently installed heating source is not working or the permanently installed heating source is working and the interior temperature is below 64 degrees Fahrenheit.
 Unvented space heater that burns gas, oil, or kerosene is present.
 Combustion chamber cover or gas shutoff valve is missing from a fuel burning heating appliance.
 Fuel burning heating system or device exhaust vent is misaligned, blocked, disconnected, improperly connected, damaged, or missing.
 Leak - Gas or Oil Natural gas, propane, or oil leak.
 Mold-like Substance Presence of mold-like substance at extremely high levels is observed visually.
 Smoke Alarm Smoke alarm is not installed where required.
 Smoke alarm is obstructed.
 Smoke alarm does not produce an audio or visual alarm when tested.
 Sprinkler Assembly Sprinkler head assembly is encased or obstructed by an item or object that is within 18 inches of the sprinkler head.
 Sprinkler assembly component is damaged, inoperable, or missing and it is detrimental to performance.
 Sprinkler assembly has evidence of corrosion.
 Sprinkler assembly has evidence of foreign material that is detrimental to performance.
 Structural System Structural system exhibits signs of serious failure.
 Toilet Only 1 toilet was installed, and it is missing.
 Water Heater Chimney or flue piping is blocked, misaligned, or missing.
 Gas shutoff valve is damaged, missing, or not installed.